 It is possible that this field contributes to the growth and disease

 resistance of plants.
-There
+There have been many

-by various means usually with positive results.
+various means usually with positive results.
 The

 electroculture links at the end of this article describe

 A NEW THEORY

-While the accepted reason for the sharp needles on
+While the accepted reason for the sharp needles on cactus and

-water from the leaves of these plants may act as a
+evaporation of water from the leaves of these plants may act as a

 Indeed one method of measuring these fields is to use a water

 dropper to make a connection to the atmosphere.

 In the case of cactus plants I think it is reasonable to suspect

 that the sharp points are there to increase the electric

 current between the plant and the dry desert atmosphere.

 (The plant if course is very moist but this moisture is contained

-inside a very tough shell to prevent evaporation. ) In support of
+inside a very tough shell to prevent evaporation. ) In

-there are many animals that have no
+the desert.
+Also there are many animals that have no

 eating thistle plants that were so covered in spines you could not

 hold any part in your hand yet the goats devoured it with

 relish.
-Similarly deer are known to invade rosebushes to the dismay
+Similarly deer are known to invade rosebushes to the

-in plants with spines as we move from wet areas
+exist a increase in plants with spines as we move from wet areas

 A SECOND NEW THEORY - DIRECTION OF GROWTH

 I would also like to put forth the hypothesis that plants may use

 In some cases there are two identical trees growing close

 together.
-The interesting thing is that they somehow know not to infringe on each
+The interesting thing is that they somehow

-from the neighbor and will be restricted
+spread out on the side away from the neighbor and will be restricted

-me to assume this un-symmetrical branching is
+me to assume this un-symmetrical branching is solely due to

-is that electrostatic fields are somehow used by the plant to determine
+that electrostatic fields are somehow used by the plant to determine

 which direction to grow in.